LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 This expression will not evaluate `(/ 1 0)` which will give **Division by zero** error because it
-stop evaluating when it finds first true value.
+stop evaluating when it finds the first true value.

-* `not` - not negates the value. if the value is true it will return `#f` otherwise it will return `#t`.
+* `not` - not negates the value.
+If the value is true it will return `#f` otherwise it will return `#t`.

 ```scheme
 (if (not (zero?
 10))